bradymoore02/contact-angle-analysis/README.md

 13. Now do this 2 more times for each image.
 Notice a few slight changes.
 For step 2, go to the copied folder that has undoctored images to drag in the first image.
 In step 11, don't save the new images this time.
 In the end, you will use the plugin three times on each image.
 This means repeating steps 2 through 10 two more times with the slight changes.
 12. Click on the results file and save as "Results.csv" in the same directory as the contact-angle-analysis folder.
 ![Results.csv](examples/Images/Results_file.png)
-##### 3. Analysis
+#### 3. Analysis
 1. Make a new csv file called Overview.csv with the following information: Drop Number,Time,Location,Material,Drop Material,Image Number Start,Interpolated Temperature,Tip Temperature,Pressure.
-Look in the examples folder for an example of the [Overview.csv](examples/Overview.csv) file.
+Here is an example of the [Overview.csv](examples/Overview.csv) file.
 2. Open a terminal and navigate to the Contact Angle Analysis directory.
 3. Run the post_processing.py file by typing the following into the command line:
 ```
 python3 post_processing.py
 ```
 4. Two csv files are created as output.
-Output_byDrop.csv organizes the data by drop and Output_byImage.csv organizes the data by image.
-Examples of these files are in the examples folder.
+[Output_byDrop.csv](examples/Output_byDrop.csv) organizes the data by drop and [Output_byImage.csv](examples/Output_byImage.csv) organizes the data by image (click on the file names to see examples).